 Polishing finesses out these small scratches via a rotary buffing machine fitted with a soft pad.
 It rubs a polishing compound over the car’s paint, smoothing out the uneven areas caused by scratches.
 While most shops include a light polishing in basic detailing, they can improve the finish on noticeably marred vehicles with extra polishing.

 When things go wrong, it’s usually during polishing and buffing.
 If a buffing machine stays too long in one spot, it will leave swirl marks; if detailers use a compound that is too aggressive, they can buff right through the clearcoat and even into the basecoat and primer.
 Also, a shoddy job will probably result in a noticeably uneven finish.

 After polishing and buffing, wax is applied and then buffed by hand or machine.

-Ask any shop whether it uses a three-step polishing process—polishing, buffing, and waxing—or a one-step process.
+Ask any detailer whether it uses a three-step polishing process—polishing, buffing, and waxing—or a one-step one.
 The one-step shot is inferior because it’s impossible to simultaneously remove scratches, buff, and apply wax.

 Windows and Trim

-After detailing the paintwork, shops clean the car’s windows inside and out, and apply special treatments or polishes to convertible tops, exterior chrome, chromed plastic, and vinyl trim.
+After detailing the paintwork, services clean the car’s windows inside and out, and apply special treatments or polishes to convertible tops, exterior chrome, chromed plastic, and vinyl trim.

 Wheels and Tires

-Shops wash wheels and tires, apply dressing to the tires, and either polish or dress rims and hubcaps.
-If your wheels already have a clearcoat layer, they generally should not be polished since this may remove their protective layers.
+Detailers wash wheels and tires, apply dressing to the tires, and either polish or dress rims and hubcaps.
+If your wheels already have a clearcoat layer, they generally should not be polished, since this may remove their protective layers.

-Shops usually clean air vents inside the car, doorjambs, steering wheel, speaker grilles, window handles, knobs, seatbelts, etc. Some offer additional services, such as installing accessories and custom work.
+Shops usually clean air vents inside the car, doorjambs, steering wheel, knobs, seatbelts, etc. Some offer additional services, such as installing accessories and custom work.